-- Log into the operating system either with root authority (if needed, ask the customer to enter the password) or use the CE login. - Enter diag -a command and check for missing resources.
-Follow any instructions that are displayed.
+- Log into the operating system either with root authority (if needed, ask the customer to enter the password) or use the CE login. - 2.
+Enter the diag -a command and check for missing resources.
+Follow any instructions that display.
 If an SRN displays, suspect a loose card or connection.
-If no instructions are displayed, no resources were detected as missing.
+If no instructions display, no resources were detected as missing.
 Continue with the next step. - 7.
 Perform the following steps: - 1.
 Enter diag at the command prompt. - 2.
 Press Enter. - 3.
 Select the Diagnostics Routines option. - 4.
-When the Diagnostic Mode Selection menu is displayed, select System verification. - 5.
-When the Diagnostic Selection menu is displayed, select the All Resources option or test the FRUs you exchanged and any devices that are attached to the FRUs you exchanged by selecting the diagnostics for the individual FRU.
+When the Diagnostic Mode Selection menu displays, select System verification. - 5.
+When the Diagnostic Selection menu displays, select the All Resources option or test the FRUs you exchanged, and any devices that are attached to the FRU(s) you exchanged, by selecting the diagnostics for the individual FRU.